What Is Sovereign Risk?

-Sovereign Risk also known as Country Risk is the risk of default in meeting the debt obligation by a Country.
-It is the broadest measure of credit risk and includes country risk, political risk, and transfer risk.
-One of the biggest unfortunate aspects of Sovereign risk is that it is contagious in nature which means that what affects one country tends to affect other countries as well due to the globalized interconnected world.
+One of the most significant unfortunate aspects of Sovereign risk is contagious, which means that what affects one country tends to influence other countries due to the globalized, interconnected world.
 It is here to stay due to the inherent linkage between global economies.
 Analysts use different indicators to assess this risk to mitigate or control potential losses from investing in these countries.

 Types of Sovereign Risk can take different forms as enumerated below: